 By systematically identifying and recruiting the retailers that are the best match for your community’s needs and interests, you can keep sales tax dollars in your city’s general fund and invest the money back into local public projects and services.

-Retail Retention: Preserving Tax Revenue in Market Downtowns
+Retail Retention: Preserving Tax Revenue in Market Downturns

 Recruiting retailers is only half the battle.
 Retaining retailers is equally important, particularly in a tough economy.

-As the retail industry adjusts store counts to align with trade area shifts and consumer shopping channel preferences, some cities face the possibility of losing key retail tenants, which reduces tax revenue.
+As the retail industry adjusts store counts to align with trade area shifts, consumer shopping channel preferences, and pandemic losses, some cities face the possibility of losing key retail tenants, which reduces tax revenue.

 Taking a proactive approach to retail retention can help to preserve retail revenue sources over time.
 Cities can address retail retention in several ways, such as: